ilyakrasnov/ASOSMA/HToolbox/Pages/Abstract.md

 If you are a developer, software architect, database guru, designer, tester or software project manager, then sign up to be part of The Humanitarian Toolbox, a "volunteer army" of software experts willing to donate part of their expertise and time to help solve the technology issues that arise in enabling this open response community and help us develop the solutions required to support this community based response [[2]](http://blog.disasterexpert.org/2012/11/the-sandy-legacy.html)

-In this chapter we will overview some of aspects of the project including:
+In this chapter we will overview some aspects of the project including:
  1. Stakeholders analysis
  2. Challenges of the project
  3. Strategies of mainting an open source code base (including tests, CI, standartization etc...)